 Membership on the Board of Advocates is based on the process below, as codified in the Board of Advocates By-Laws.
 Students in their second year are invited to sit on the Board of Advocates based on a holistic application that looks at a student’s success in the Law Center’s many different internal and external advocacy opportunities.

-Applications will open for membership on the 2020-2021 Board of Advocates will open in the Spring 2019 semester.
+Applications will open for membership on the 2020-2021 Board of Advocates will open in February 2020.

 Automatic Board Membership